termigator1359/Calamity-Boss-Guide/postml/SCal.md

    * This phase is basically the same as the 3rd bullet hell, but when you see a Brimstone Monster ![image alt text](../public/BMbpD6rCZ1qoniF20u7H2A_img_87.png) spawn from the top of the screen slowly move downwards.
 As you progress in the fight more and more of them will appear, you can however stack them on top of each other effectively mitigating the extra numbers completely.

 **Note:** From this phase onward you should always be circling around the arena.
-Try to not turn around and circle the other way unless you get blocked by a brimstone monster or SCal and her projectiles.
+Try to not turn around and circle the other way unless you get blocked by a Brimstone Monster or SCal and her projectiles.
    * It’s recommended to try to keep circling in a clockwise direction, as it will make the final bullet hell phase a bit easier to manage.